Indiana

 A. Voting rights

 The Indiana Constitution authorizes the legislature to pass laws disenfranchising those convicted of an “infamous crime.”
 Ind.
 Const. art.
 2, § 8 (“The General Assembly shall have power to deprive of the right of suffrage, and to render ineligible, any person convicted of an infamous crime.”).1 In addition, Indiana law provides that a person who has been imprisoned following conviction of a “crime” may not vote until release from incarceration or other lawful detention.
 Ind.
-Code § 3-7-13-4.
+Code § 3-7-13-4 and § 3-7-13-5.
 See Snyder v.
 King, 958 N.E.2d 764, 785-86 (Ind.
 2011) (holding that “the Indiana General Assembly has authority under its general police power to disenfranchise persons incarcerated upon conviction of a crime, so long as the disenfranchisement lasts only for the duration of incarceration”).

-B. Jury
+B. Jury eligibility

 A person who “has had the right to vote revoked by reason of a felony conviction and the right has not been restored” is disqualified from jury service; the right to serve as a juror is automatically restored upon restoration of the right to vote.
 Ind.
 Code § 33-28-5-18.

-C. Office
+C. Office holding

-D. Firearms
+D. Firearms possession

 A person convicted of a felony cannot be a “proper person” allowed to possess a firearm.
 Ind.
 Code § 35-47-1-7(2).
 A separate provision bars possession of firearms by those convicted of a “serious violent felony,” a category defined to include a long list of crimes that includes some lower-level felonies and drug crimes.
 See § 35-47-4-5.
 A “firearm” is broadly defined in § 35-47-1-5.
-Persons convicted of a felony or of domestic battery are also specifically barred from handgun licensure. §§ 35-47-2-3(g)(1), 35-47-2-1(c), 35-47-4-7(a).
+Persons convicted of a felony or of domestic battery are also specifically barred from handgun licensure. §§ 35-47-2-1(c), 35-47-2-3(g)(1), 35-47-4-7(a).

 Expungement restores firearms rights, including handgun rights, to those whose dispossession was based on their loss of status as a “proper person,” whose conviction was not for a “serious violent felony” (who are ineligible for expungement).
 See Attorney General Opinion 2019-6 (December 27, 2019), interpreting § 35-38-9-10(c).
 However, expungement relief may not extend to those dispossessed by virtue of conviction of a “serious violent felony.”
 See id., note 3.
-In an opinion issued on February 2, 2024, the Indiana Attorney General reaffirmed the position in the 2019 opinion, stating that “an expungement restores civil rights with no restrictions,” disputing the FBI’s application of a definitionb in another provision of Indiana law.
-See Supplement to Opinion 2019-6, https://www.therepublic.com/2024/02/02/rokita-defends-gun-rights-for-hoosiers-with-expunged-crimes/.
-“Any limitations on owning or purchasing a firearm must be very narrow and clearly justified to avoid the violation to our Second Amendment rights.”
-Id
+In an opinion issued on February 2, 2024, the Indiana Attorney General reaffirmed the position in the 2019 opinion, stating that “an expungement restores civil rights with no restrictions,” disputing the FBI’s application of a definition in another provision of Indiana law.
+See Supplement to Opinion 2019-6, “[a]ny limitations on owning or purchasing a firearm must be very narrow and clearly justified to avoid the violation to our Second Amendment rights.”
+Id.

 II.
 Pardon policy & practice